Greg's Blog

 We Need to Take in Biblical Teaching

 I was amazed when I first heard the Bible taught.
 It made sense; it applied to my life!
-And it’s not only strong preaching of the Word that counts, but also strong listening.
+And it’s not only strong preaching of the Word that counts but also strong listening.

 The early church, the church in revival that changed the world, understood this.
-In Acts 2:42 we read, “And they continued steadfastly in the apostles’ doctrine and fellowship, in the breaking of bread, and in prayers” (NLT).
+In Acts 2:42 we read, “And they continued steadfastly in the apostles’ doctrine and fellowship, in the breaking of bread, and in prayers” (NKJV).

 To “continue steadfastly” speaks of a real passion.
 They were living in a first-love relationship with Jesus and had burning hearts for Him.
 This was not a casual attitude, as one might have when joining a social club.
 There was a spiritual excitement in what they did.
 They applied themselves to what was being taught from the Word.
 I believe there is a need for anointed preaching today, but I also believe there is a need for anointed listening!
 Having an openness to receive God’s Word.
 Like newborn babies you should crave and earnestly desire spiritual milk that by it you may grow (1 Peter 2:2).